One live direction on Nifty. 97% accurate over the last 30 days.Start 30-day free trial →

 A well-structured trading workflow for NIFTY 50 derivatives typically involves three layers:

 Historically, each layer required a separate tool.
-NiftyDesk now covers all three — intelligence through its six analytical engines, strategy through its Strategy Builder and AI briefs, and execution through Aanya AI and Zerodha integration.
-For traders who want a single platform for the complete workflow, this is a meaningful simplification.
+NiftyDesk now covers the first two — real-time intelligence through its analytical engines and the NiftyDesk Score, plus strategy construction through its Strategy Builder.
+Execution remains with your broker.
+For traders who want one platform for research and decision support, paired with their existing broker for order placement, this is a meaningful simplification.

 That said, traders who prefer specialized tools for specific layers can still combine platforms.
 Use NiftyDesk for intelligence and Sensibull for strategy construction.
 Use TradingView for charting and NiftyDesk for structural context.
 The tools on this list are largely complementary, and the right combination depends on your trading style and preferences.